-Anything further than doctrine is mere opinion, or doxa (meaning “opinion” or “belief”).
+Anything further than these essential doctrines is mere opinion, or doxa (meaning “opinion” or “belief”).
 It is one’s mathesis, their personal study.
 It is important to note that there does not exist a single correct belief which can act as the sole bridge to the truth.
 Instead, there exists many paths to salvation, as is evident by the wide variety of religions, spiritual paths and divine experiences found throughout the world across all cultures.